Hey, you! Want to contribute to Jetpack?

-- Look through the current list of Trac tickets.
+- Look through the current list of Opened Issues.

 Not mentioned in any of those places?
 Not caused by a conflict with another plugin or theme?
 By George, you’ve found a bug!
 Time to report it.

 The more specific your ticket is, the easier it will be for someone to zap the bug.
-Log in to Trac, open a new Jetpack Trac ticket, and be sure to fill out all the relevant details: a concise summary, a clear description, and whether it’s a defect/bug or an enhancement request.
-If it’s been mentioned by someone else, like on the Jetpack Support Forum, include a link.
+Log in to GitHub, open a new issue, and be sure to fill out all the relevant details: a concise summary and a clear description are key.
+If it’s been mentioned by someone else, like on the Jetpack Support Forums, include a link.